 Any student pursuing a degree in Human Development & Family Studies has to take a look at Anderson University Indiana.
 Grads of the human development program state that they receive average early career wages of human development and mid-career wages of $56,960.
 Positioned in Anderson, Indiana, this college is a strong final choice for students who enjoy the excitement of a large city.

 Lamar University is among your best bets if you want to study Human Development & Family Studies.
-Lamar University human development & family studies students receive 13.0% more than the average human development grad.
+Students who graduate from the Human Development program earn an average of $33,604 for their early career and $55,367 in their mid career.
 Situated in Beaumont, Texas, this university is best suited for students who prosper in a city atmosphere.